 Eventually, we arrived at the right solution.
 But for it to work, it actually solved a different problem.
 In the end, we ignored the damage and made the solution easy: we stopped installing the hardware altogether.

-Next time you jump into problem-solving, remind yourself of these three tips to arrive at a more effective solution more quickly.Opinions expressed here by Contributors are their own.
+Next time you jump into problem-solving, remind yourself of these three tips to arrive at a more effective solution more quickly.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.